good

 Wrike on the Go

-Wrike offers a smartphone app (unfortunately, it doesn't allow in-app screenshots).
-You'll have access to your inbox, Spaces, and Projects, and can use the most important task features.
+Wrike also offers a smartphone app (which unfortunately does not allow screenshots).
+The, which provides you with access to your inbox, spaces, projects, and the most important task features, but not always intuitive.

 Wrike's mobile app is available for iOS and Android devices.

-No one can accuse Wrike of being difficult to use: Its interface is sleek and modern, setting up projects takes no time, and navigating between different features and screens is effortless.
+No one can accuse Wrike of being complicated: the interface is sleek and modern, the organization of projects is almost self-explanatory, and navigating between functions and areas is quick and straightforward.

 Configuration & Usage